 There are two broad groups of Text and Words links: one uses TTable-like components while the other uses TQuery-like components.
-As a general rule, the first group is best applied to local tables, while the second is best suited for SQL tables.
+As a general rule, the first group is best applied to local tables ("briefcase model"), while the second is best suited for SQL tables and views.

-When using query based links, Rubicon will manage the SQL property, so there is no need to provide any SQL statements.
+When using query based links, Rubicon will manage the SQLText property of your query components, so there is no need to provide any SQL statements.